WayneBruce123/web_scraping/README.md

-# This web_scraping repository used to crawl product info from: https://babycuatoi.vn/xep-hinh-thong-minh.
+## This web_scraping repository used to crawl product info from: https://babycuatoi.vn/xep-hinh-thong-minh.

-# Data will be save as csv file after scraped, it contains: ProductName, ProductPrice (VND), ProductDiscount (%), ProductDescribe, ProductImageFileName
+## Data will be save as excel file after scraped, it contains: ProductName, ProductPrice (VND), ProductDiscount (%), ProductDescribe, ProductImageFileName

+## Import excel file to Gsheet using GsheetAPI